MatteoDeMoor/AI_engineer_case/README.md

 # IMDB Sentiment Benchmark

-This repository contains a reproducible pipeline for benchmarking six pre-trained sentiment analysis models on the IMDB movie reviews dataset.
+This repository contains a reproducible pipeline for benchmarking six pre-trained sentiment analysis models on the IMDB movie reviews dataset, plus an interactive Gradio demo and a FastAPI prediction endpoint.

+---

 ## 1. Clone the repository